Paul Thiersch: Life and work

 During this time, he married the artist, Fanny Hildebrandt (1880-1960).
 They had one daughter, Gemma (1907-1994), who became a goldsmith, and two sons: Stefan (1911-1984), who was also an architect, and Urban, a well-known sculptor.

 Through his brother-in-law, the psychiatrist Kurt Hildebrandt, he came into contact with an intellectual group that included the historian, Friedrich Wolters and the lawyer, Berthold Vallentin.
 They, in turn, introduced him to the "George-Kreis", centered around the poet, Stefan George, of which he became an enthusiastic member, as did his children.
 In 1927, Gemma would marry Wolters, who was three years older than her father.

 In 1915, upon the recommendation of Bruno Paul, he was chosen from seventy-six applicants to become director of the Handwerkerschule (Crafts School) in Halle.
 He immediately began to reorganize the school according to the principles of the Deutscher Werkbund, hiring several new instructors and beginning a new program for textiles.
-He was also influenced by the ideas of the Georeg-Kreis.
+He was also influenced by the ideas of the George-Kreis.
 In 1922, the school moved to Burg Giebichenstein, its name was changed to the "State-Municipal School of Applied Arts" and it became a center for the Bauhaus movement.

 Thiersch endeavored to help design the area around the Burg.
 In 1926, he and Gerhard Marcks worked together on designing the new Kröllwitzer Bridge over the Saale, which is now one of the city's landmarks.
 That same year, he created plans for the new Leipzig/Halle Airport, but only the main hangar was built.
 He had more success with projects for stage design, of which he created almost forty for theatres in Halle, Leipzig and Göttingen.
 From 1921 to 1926, he was also Director of the Moritzburg-Halle Art Museum.
 While there, he acquired paintings by Emil Nolde, Franz Marc and Oskar Kokoschka.

 In hopes of working full-time as an architect, he accepted the chair of "spatial art" at the University of Hanover, and was succeeded at the Burg by Marcks.
 However, only a few weeks after arriving there, he died suddenly, at the age of forty-nine.
 A street in Halle was later named after him.